Skip to content

 Length is an important factor when selecting your bridle, it needs to be of sufficient length to minimize side-load on your recovery points.

-When using a bridle, the recovery point is subject to both the inline force of the recovery pull and the side-load from the tension of the bridle pulling the recovery points toward the center of the vehicle.
+When using a bridle, the recovery point is subject to both the inline force of the recovery pull and the side-load from the tension of the bridle pulling the recovery points toward the centre of the vehicle.

 Using a bridle that is too short will dramatically side-load your recovery points.
 A 1m bridle could potentially put over a tonne of side-load on your recovery points when recovering a heavy vehicle, or vehicle/caravan combo.